amitxv/PC-Tuning/docs/post-install.md

 - Processor performance core parking min cores - 100

-    - According to Microsoft's documentation, [CPU parking is disabled by default in the High Performance power scheme](https://learn.microsoft.com/en-us/windows-server/administration/performance-tuning/hardware/power/power-performance-tuning#using-power-plans-in-windows-server) but on Windows 11+ with modern CPUs, parking is overridden and enabled.
+    - CPU parking is disabled by default in the High Performance power scheme [[1](https://learn.microsoft.com/en-us/windows-server/administration/performance-tuning/hardware/power/power-performance-tuning#using-power-plans-in-windows-server)].
+However on Windows 11+ with modern CPUs, parking is overridden and enabled.
 Apart from parking intended to be a power saving feature, videos such as [this](https://www.youtube.com/watch?v=2yOYfT_r0xI) and [this](https://www.youtube.com/watch?v=gyg7Gm7aN2A) explain that it is the desired behavior for correct thread scheduling which is probably fine for the average user, but they do not account for the latency penalty of unparking cores (as with C-State transitions) along with kernel-mode activity (interrupts, DPCs).
 In terms of per-CPU scheduling, you can easily achieve the same outcome by managing per-CPU load manually (e.g. pin the real-time application to a [single CCX/CCD](https://hwbusters.com/cpu/amd-ryzen-9-7950x3d-cpu-review-performance-thermals-power-analysis/2) or P-Cores) by configuring affinities with the advantage being no overhead from chipset drivers and Xbox processes constantly running in the background forcing unnecessary context switches.
 See the [Per-CPU Scheduling](#per-cpu-scheduling) section for more information

         ```bat
         powercfg /setacvalueindex scheme_current 54533251-82be-4824-96c1-47b60b740d00 0cc5b647-c1df-4637-891a-dec35c318583 100